hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/08_quasi_alignment_salmon.md

 	* `--validateMappings`: developed for finding and scoring the potential mapping loci of a read by performing base-by-base alignment of the reads to the potential loci, scoring the loci, and removing loci falling below a threshold score.
 This option improves the sensitivity and specificity of the mapping.

 	To run the quantification step on a single sample we have the command provided below.
-Let's try running it on our subset sample for `Mov10_oe_1.subset.fq`:
+Let's try running it on the `Mov10_oe_1.subset.fq` sample:

 	```bash
 	$ salmon quant -i /n/groups/hbctraining/rna-seq_2019_02/reference_data/salmon.ensembl38.idx.09-06-2019 \